octobercms/docs/cms-components.md

     url = "/todo/:maxItems"

 In the October back-end you can use the Inspector tool for assigning external values to component properties.
 In the Inspector you don't need to use the curly brackets to enter the parameter name.
 Each field in the Inspector has an icon on the right side, which opens the external parameter name editor.
-Enter the parameter name as `paramName` for partial parameters or `:paramName` for URL parameters.
+Enter the parameter name as `paramName` for partial variables or `:paramName` for URL parameters.

 <a name="variables" class="anchor" href="#variables"></a>
 ## Passing variables to components